Skip to content

 A job has a status independent of its schedule:

-Pause is the first thing to reach for when a job is misbehaving.
-It's reversible and leaves history intact.
+Pause is the first option to consider when a job is misbehaving.
+It is reversible and leaves history intact.
 Toggle from the job's detail page.

 Concurrency policy